 Cycling is a fun activity for children and the young at heart, but keep in mind these 6 Bicycle Safety Tips You (and Your Kids) Should Know.

 Bicycling helps keep fit and get around without worrying about the cost of gas for adults.
 To the kids, it is their first vehicle, a source of pride and freedom and of course, cycling is a fun activity for children!

 6 Bicycle Safety Tips You (and Your Kids) Should Know

-But they can also be dangerous.
+But bicycling can also be dangerous.
 According to the CDC, over 1,000 cyclists die in accidents yearly, with 130,000 more suffering injuries requiring medical intervention.

 If you are considering biking as one of the activities you want to engage in with your summer, and will be Cycling on the road, this post has some tips you may want to know to ensure you stay safe.

 1. Follow Traffic Rules